Environmental-Policy-Innovation-Center/TX-drinking-water/README.md

 -   Analyzing and answering research questions.
 Analysis files start with 4_TX_DW_ and are split up by topics: hydrology, socioeconomic, and governance.

+## How to run this code:
+All data used in this project are publicly available - some datasets require manual download, but APIs and direct download links are used when available.
 Since this project utilizes EPIC's private amazon web service s3 buckets throughout the data pipeline, it is recommended that you redirect links in the code to your own private buckets.
 However, slight modification of this code (i.e., downloading the data to your local machine instead of uploading/downloading it from s3 buckets) will allow you to run this collection of files without amazon web services.

+## Information and feedback:
 Got feedback on our application?
 Take our [survey](https://forms.gle/Xjbeur68qukaRmFo7) and visit our [public log](https://docs.google.com/document/d/1MvfLFHDhTKoyLuk-cEPwFj8LPZTtdzPLBrkbhbuU38Y/edit)!

+## Attribution and license:
 Developed in partnership with [Cynthia & George Mitchell](https://cgmf.org/p/home.html) and [T.L.L Temple](https://tlltemple.foundation/) foundations by [Environmental Policy Innovation Center (EPIC)](https://www.policyinnovation.org/).
 EPIC makes no assurances to the accuracy of the data.
 All underlying code, methods, and data are available under a Creative Commons License.